- Many retirees are in a lower income tax bracket before required minimum distributions begin at age 72.

 5. Revisit your withdrawal strategy

-Because withdrawals from tax-deferred accounts are neither penalized nor required between ages 59 1/2 and 70 1/2, you have more flexibility and control with your withdrawal strategy for retirement savings.
-Your advisor can help you determine how much money to withdraw each year.
+Because withdrawals from tax-deferred accounts are neither penalized nor required between ages 59 1/2 and 72, you have more flexibility and control with your withdrawal strategy for retirement savings.
+Your advisor can help you make a plan to determine how much money to withdraw each year while managing your tax liability across the years.

 Talk to us